meliao/pcfft/README.md

 ### wishlist:
-vector valued kernels
+* vector valued kernels
-kernels with source and target information concentric proxy surfaces
+* kernels with source and target information
+* concentric proxy surfaces

 ### proposed parameter plan:

-Determine spreading box half side length
+* Determine spreading box half side length
-Sweep up to determine number of proxy points and shells - do this with smallest bin size4 Sweep down to determine nspread
+* Sweep up to determine number of proxy points and shells - do this with smallest bin size
+* Sweep down to determine nspread
-Sweep up to determine bin side that doesn't increase error too much Sweep up proxy points to bring this error back down to tolerance
+* Sweep up to determine bin side that doesn't increase error too much
+* Sweep up proxy points to bring this error back down to tolerance